vmstio/docs/content/funding/costs.md

 ## Processing Fees

 We want you to make an informed choice about how you spend your money to help support vmst.io.
-Each of our providers have different rates, and some vary based on the size of your support.
+Each of our providers has different rates, and some vary based on the size of your support.

 | **Frontend**        | **Transaction**                                            |
 |---------------------|------------------------------------------------------------|